-Introduction and Policy Objectives 1.
+1 Introduction and Policy Objectives

-- Lancaster City Council (Lancaster) is responsible for the maintenance and repairs to homes, 1.1. communal blocks, Corporate, Commercial, and other properties - referenced as our property portfolio that we own and manage, some of which will contain domestic lifts and passenger lifts.
-We are responsible for maintaining these lifts and carrying out periodic thorough examinations to ensure they continue to operate safely. - 1.2.
-The key objective of this policy is to ensure our Cabinet, Senior Leadership Team (SLT), Chief Officer - Housing and Property, employees, partners and tenants are clear on our legal and regulatory lift safety obligations.
-This policy provides the framework our staff and partners will operate within in order to meet these obligations. - 1.3.
-This policy forms part of our wider organisational commitment to driving a health and safety culture amongst staff and contractors.
+- 1.1 Lancaster City Council (Lancaster) is responsible for maintenance and repairs to our homes, communal blocks and other properties we own and manage, some of which will contain domestic lifts and passenger lifts.
+We are responsible for maintaining these lifts and carrying out periodic thorough examinations to ensure they continue to operate safely. - 1.2 The key objective of this policy is to ensure our Cabinet, Senior Leadership Team (SLT), partners and residents are clear on our legal and regulatory lift safety obligations.
+This policy provides the framework our staff and partners will operate within in order to meet these obligations. - 1.3 This policy forms part of our wider organisational commitment to driving a health and safety culture amongst staff and contractors.
 It will be saved on our shared drive and distributed to all relevant members of staff.

-2. Scope
+2 Scope

-- 2.1.
-This policy is relevant to all our employees, tenants, contractors, stakeholders, and other persons who may work on, occupy, visit, or use our premises, or who may be affected by our activities or services. - 2.2.
-The policy should be used by all to ensure they understand the obligations placed upon Lancaster to maintain a safe environment for tenants and employees within the home of each tenant, and within all communal areas of buildings and other properties we own and/or manage.
-Adherence to this policy is mandatory. - 2.3.
-We own and manage passenger lifts.
-We also own and manage domestic properties which have been adapted with living aids such as stair lifts and through floor lifts (since December 2020) to enable tenants to continue to live independently.
+- 2.1 This policy is relevant to all our employees, residents, contractors, stakeholders and other persons who may work on, occupy, visit, or use our premises, or who may be affected by our activities or services. - 2.2 The policy should be used by all to ensure they understand the obligations placed upon Lancaster to maintain a safe environment for residents and employees within the home of each resident, and within all communal areas of buildings and other properties we own and/or manage.
+Adherence to this policy is mandatory. - 2.3 We own and manage passenger lifts.
+We also own and manage domestic properties which have been adapted with living aids such as stair lifts and through floor lifts (since December 2020) to enable residents to continue to live independently.
 We take responsibility for the lifts which have been installed within our domestic properties which have been installed after December 2020.

-Legislation, Regulatory Standards & Codes of Practice 3.
+3 Regulatory Standards, Legislation and Codes of Practice

-- Regulatory standards We must ensure we comply with the Regulator of Social Housing's regulatory framework and consumer standards for social housing in England; the Safety and Quality Standard is the primary one applicable to this policy. - 3.2.
-Legislation The principal legislation applicable to this policy is as follows: - The Health and Safety at Work Act 1974. - The Lifting Operation and Lifting Equipment Regulations 1998 (LOLER). - The Provision and Use of Work Equipment Regulations 1998 (PUWER). - 3.3.
-Approved Code of Practice (ACOP) The principal ACOP applicable to this policy is:
+- 3.1 Regulatory Standards We must ensure we comply with the Regulator of Social Housing's regulatory framework and consumer standards for social housing in England; the Home Standard is the primary one applicable to this policy. - 3.2 Legislation - The principal legislation applicable to this policy is as follows: - The Health and Safety at Work Act 1974. - The Lifting Operation and Lifting Equipment Regulations 1998 (LOLER). - The Provision and Use of Work Equipment Regulations 1998 (PUWER). - 3.3 Approved Code of Practice (ACoP)-The principal ACoP applicable to this policy is:

-ACOP L113 - Safe use of Lifting Equipment: Lifting Operations and Lifting Equipment Regulations 1998 (2nd edition 2014).

-- 3.4.
-Guidance The principal guidance applicable to this policy is as follows: - INDG422 Thorough examination of lifting equipment: A simple guide for employers (2008). - INDG339 Thorough examination and testing of lifts: Simple guidance for lift owners (2008). - 3.5.
-Sanctions Failure to discharge our responsibilities and obligations properly could lead to sanctions, including: prosecution by the Health and Safety Executive (the HSE) under the Health and Safety at Work Act 1974; prosecution under the Corporate Manslaughter and Corporate Homicide Act 2007; prosecution under LOLER or PUWER; and via a regulatory notice from the Regulator of Social Housing.
+- ACoP L113 Safe use of lifting equipment: Lifting Operations and Lifting Equipment Regulations 1998 (2nd edition 2014). - 3.3.1 Guidance The principal guidance applicable to this policy is as follows: - INDG422 Thorough examination of lifting equipment: A simple guide for employers (2008). - INDG339 Thorough examination and testing of lifts: Simple guidance for lift owners (2008). - 3.4 Sanctions Failure to discharge our responsibilities and obligations properly could lead to sanctions, including: prosecution by the Health and Safety Executive (the HSE) under the Health and Safety at Work Act 1974; prosecution under the Corporate Manslaughter and Corporate Homicide Act 2007; prosecution under LOLER or PUWER; and via a regulatory notice from the Regulator of Social Housing.

-4. Additional Legislation
+4 Additional Legislation